Razorrag/reddy-anna/README_VERCEL.md

-# Reddy Anna Kossu - Netlify Deployment Guide
+# Reddy Anna Kossu - Vercel Deployment Guide

-This guide will help you deploy the Reddy Anna Kossu gaming website to Netlify.
+This guide will help you deploy the Reddy Anna Kossu gaming website to Vercel.

 ## Prerequisites

-1. A Netlify account (sign up at [netlify.com](https://netlify.com))
+1. A Vercel account (sign up at [vercel.com](https://vercel.com))
 2. A Git repository (GitHub, GitLab, or Bitbucket)
-3. Backend server deployed on a platform like Heroku, Vercel, or any cloud provider
+3. Backend server deployed on a platform like Heroku, Render, or any cloud provider

 ## Step 1: Prepare Your Repository